cultuurnet/uitpas-beheer-angular/docs/architecture/angular_module_structure.md

 - a certain logic is tightly coupled with markup
 - markup has to be repeated on multiple pages

+Directives that are very specific to an app concept should be placed in the corresponding module.
+Directives that can be used across the app should be placed in the `utilities` module.

 ## [Constants](http://twofuckingdevelopers.com/2014/06/angularjs-best-practices-001-constants)